 - Behavioral problems

 - Learning disabilities

-According to the World Health Organization, young children are particularly vulnerable to the toxic effects of lead and can suffer profound and permanent adverse health effects, particularly affecting the development of the brain and nervous system.
+According to the World Health Organization (WHO), young children are particularly vulnerable to the toxic effects of lead and can suffer profound and permanent adverse health effects, particularly affecting the development of the brain and nervous system.
 Lead also causes long-term harm in adults, including increased risk of high blood pressure and kidney damage.
-Lead exposure has been linked to higher rates of criminality.
-Exposure of pregnant women to high levels of lead can cause miscarriage, stillbirth, premature birth and low birth weight.
+Exposure of pregnant women to high levels of lead can also cause miscarriage, stillbirth, premature birth and low birth weight.

 Regulations On How To Prevent Lead Exposure

-The Environmental Protection Agency provides regulatory oversight over lead-based consumer products.
+The Environmental Protection Agency (EPA) provides regulatory oversight over lead-based consumer products.

 Since 1978, the U.S. has banned residential use of lead-based paint.
 However, there are still industrial paints in use that contain lead.